-- a. unwelcome, verbal, nonverbal, or physical conduct of a sexual nature that is, - b. severe, pervasive and objectively offensive denies or deprives a person equal access to NSU's educational program and/or activities, and is - c. based on power differentials (quid pro quo), the creation of a hostile environment, or retaliation.
+- a. unwelcome, verbal, nonverbal, or physical conduct of a sexual nature that is, - severe, pervasive and objectively offensive (note: employees may also be subject to Title VII discrimination rules) denies or deprives a person equal access to NSU's educational program and/or activities, and is - c. based on power differentials (quid pro quo), the creation of a hostile environment, or retaliation.